 As building automation and security systems become increasingly reliant on server technology, ensuring the availability—or uptime—of the applications running on those servers is absolutely critical.
 But how much availability is “good enough”?
-And what’s the best way to achieve that level of availability?
+And what’s the best way to achieve that high level of server availability?

 1. Data backups and restores: